 (c) The EP posts created in aided special schools are combined establishment, with the ranks of EP I and II.
 Candidates having fully met the entry requirements for EP I, with at least 3 years of satisfactory service as an EP II, can be considered for direct appointment to EP I. Candidates not fully meeting the above criteria may be appointed as EP II, should they meet the entry requirements for this rank.
 Guides to appointment of EP I and II are stipulated in Sections 4.22 and 4.23 respectively and conditions for promotion of EP are stipulated in Section 4.23.

-7. School Nurse
+7. School Nurse (RN)

-Special schools for children with physical disability, special schools for children with intellectual disability and special schools for children with visual impairment cum intellectual disability may appoint full-time registered nurses on the following scale:
+Special schools for children with PD, special schools for children with ID and special schools for children with VI cum ID may appoint full-time RNs on the following scale: